-edX is a platform founded by Harvard University and the Massachusetts Institute of Technology.
+EdX is a platform founded by Harvard University and the Massachusetts Institute of Technology.
 It is a massive online education provider that offers degrees in a variety of fields such as engineering and computer science.
 This program offers over 2500 courses, and some are even free of charge.
 This program has partnered with many top-class institutions and organizations from around the world.
 Berkley, Boston University, and The University of Texas Systems are two examples.
 Their courses provide quality resources.
 Industry-leading corporations and nonprofit organizations alike support this platform.
-Over 20 million students and counting have registered.
+Over 20 million users and counting have registered.

 edX aims to break traditional barriers in finding an education such as pricing and location.
-It is is a service that anyone can access if they seek to pursue interests in their many offered fields.
+It is is a service that anyone can access if they seek to pursue interests in their many courses offered fields.

 What Does edX Offer

-edX is for people seeking to expand their horizons into more specific fields.
+edX offers courses for people seeking to expand their horizons into more specific fields.
 They primarily specialize in science and math-based courses.
 Popular subjects include Computer Science, Language, Data Science, Business & Management, and Humanities featuring courses like programming, full-stack development, artificial intelligence, quantum computing, writing, business analysis, or literature.
 With the 2500+ courses in their repertoire, you will find something even if it’s in a more niche category.

 Students have praised this platform for its transparent pricing structure.
 Users have the availability of free courses and flexible options.
 It’s easy to find the right program you’re looking for.
 You can narrow your search by availability, subject area, or level.
 All you need to know about each course, like how long it will take to complete, will be clearly defined so you can make your decision easier.

-Pricing And Length
+edX Pricing And Length